nathan-hoche/Workshop-WebScraping-Dynamic/README.md

 In this game, sometimes there are different type of action such as: story, fight ect..
 As we are handling story, let's try "fight" interaction.<br>
 1- Reproduce stepping part, but adapted for the fighting mode<br>
 2- When we click on this button another page is loading, so you need to make your code do the same.<br>
-3- Make your bot click on the attack button<br>
+> Your type of action need to be based on the content of the actual webpage 3- Make your bot click on the attack button<br>

 <br>